jonnonz1/nz-statute-book/acts/public/2016/greater-christchurch-regeneration-act-2016.md

 (1) This Act supports the regeneration of greater Christchurch through the following purposes:
   (a) enabling a focused and expedited regeneration process:
   (b) facilitating the ongoing planning and regeneration of greater Christchurch:
-  (c) enabling community input into decisions on the exercise of powers under section 71 and the development of Regeneration Plans:
+  (c) enabling community input into the development of Regeneration Plans:
   (d) recognising the local leadership of Canterbury Regional Council, Christchurch City Council, Regenerate Christchurch, Selwyn District Council, Te Rūnanga o Ngāi Tahu, and Waimakariri District Council and providing them with a role in decision making under this Act:
   (e) enabling the Crown to efficiently and effectively manage, hold, and dispose of land acquired by the Crown under the Canterbury Earthquake Recovery Act 2011 or this Act.
 (2) In this Act,—